cbshiles/KALX-libfms/doc/ftap/ftap.md

 -   The hard part is finding models that reflect market dynamics with parameters that can be fitted to market data
 -   Finding arbitrage free models is much easier
--   You don't need the Hahn-Banach Theorem for that!

 Derivatives
 -----------